Tosin17/games-for-jed/README.md

 # Games for Jed

-An extensive use of Rxjs to build games for Jed
+An extensive use of Rxjs streams to build games for Jed